JonTe-Tech/JonTe-Tech/README.md

 I'm a passionate Computer Science Teacher who loves working on python related projects.
 I enjoy learning new technologies and contributing to meaningful projects.

 🔧 Tech Stack
-- 💻 Languages: Android and Python [django, tkinter and streamlit]
+- 💻 Languages: Android and Python
 - 🛠️ Frameworks & Libraries: Django, Streamlit, Tkinter and pytorch
 - 🗄️ Databases: MySQL
 - ☁️ Cloud & DevOps: interested in AWS and Azure